-The previous lemma immediately implies the following: \begin{corollary} Let $A\in\Can_{r-1}$ and let $\X$ be the set of maximal occurrences of rank~$r$ in $A$ of $\Lambda_r$-measure $\geq 3\tau+2$.
+The previous remark implies the following: \begin{corollary} Let $A\in\Can_{r-1}$ and let $\X$ be a set of maximal occurrences of rank~$r$ in $A$ of $\Lambda_r$-measure $\geq 3\tau+2$.
 Then any maximal occurrence in $\X$ to the left of $u\in\X$ is isolated from any maximal occurrence in $\X$ to the right of $u$, and so any $u\in X$ has at most one close neighbour in $\X$ on either side.
 Similarly, if all occurrences in $\X$ have $\Lambda_r$-measure $\geq 5\tau+2$, then on either side of $u$ there is at most one maximal occurrence in $\X$ which is not strongly isolated from $u$. \end{corollary}